StephaneFeniar/Lottery-BestCombination/README.md

 * An Mean Absolute Error of 2.9 vs 4.3
 * The estimator succeed to  recommanded 2 good combinations: [3-5] [4-5] which indeed have a low playing frequency.

-Now you're familliar and convinced by the approach let's apply it to a real lottery : [EuroMillions](http://en.wikipedia.org/wiki/EuroMillions)
+Now you're familliar by the approach let's apply it to a real lottery : [EuroMillions](http://en.wikipedia.org/wiki/EuroMillions)

 ## Application to a real lottery: EuroMillions
 ![Let's pick the best numbers](http://i.imgur.com/bIOUoRB.png)